hoffiee/my-advent-of-code-project/readme.md

 learn, so I more often than not look into other solutions to see how I could improve mine.
 But the result of this is that I may have some solutions that are actually not entirelly mine.
-With this in mind I have in the last years been more explicit in the solution about this.
+With this in mind I have in the last years been more explicit about mentioning this in the solution.